Biography

 Concert credits include Stravinsky’s Canticum Sacrum with San Francisco Symphony, Messiah with New York Philharmonic and the National Arts Centre Orchestra in Ottawa, Mahler’s 8th Symphony and Beethoven’s 9th Symphony with the Toronto Symphony Orchestra, Bach’s Weihnachtsoratorium with the Minnesota Orchestra, Beethoven’s Mass in C with Kansas City Symphony, Schubert Lieder at the Wigmore Hall with pianist Graham Johnson, Bach’s Ich habe genug with Les Violins du Roy, Mahler’s Des Knaben Wunderhorn with Lviv Philharmonic, a selection of Bach Cantatas and Jeffery Ryan’s Afghanistan Requiem with Calgary Philharmonic, Orff’s Carmina Burana with Quebec Symphony and San Diego Symphony, Beethoven’s An die ferne Geliebte with Vancouver Symphony, Bach’s St. Matthew Passion with Tafelmusik, and Shostakovich’s Suite on Verses of Michelangelo Buonarroti with The Orchestra Now at the Met Museum.
 He has also performed at the Händel Festival in Halle, Verbier Festival, Bard Festival, Vancouver Early Music Festival, Montreal Bach Festival, Oregon Bach Festival, Grant Park Festival, Lanaudière Festival, Berkshire Choral Festival, and New York’s Mostly Mozart Festival.

-Mr. Duncan has received prizes from the Naumburg, London’s Wigmore Hall, and Munich’s ARD competitions, and won the Joy in Singing competition, New York Oratorio Society’s Lyndon Woodside Oratorio-Solo Competition, Prix International Pro Musicis Award, and Bernard Diamant Prize from the Canada Council for the Arts.
+Mr. Duncan has received prizes from the Naumburg, London’s Wigmore Hall, and Munich’s ARD competitions, New York’s Joy in Singing competition, New York Oratorio Society’s Lyndon Woodside Oratorio-Solo Competition, Prix International Pro Musicis Award, and Bernard Diamant Prize from the Canada Council for the Arts.
 Originally from British Columbia, Canada, he now resides in the scenic Hudson Valley of New York and is a dual citizen of both countries.
 Mr. Duncan earned music degrees from the University of British Columbia, Hochschule für Musik (Augsburg), and Hochschule für Musik und Theater (Munich).
-He is currently on the voice faculty of the Longy School of Music in Boston and the joint music faculty of Case Western Reserve University and the Cleveland Institute of Music..
+As a faculty member of the prestigious Vocal Arts Program Bard College, Mr. Duncan finds joy in helping the next generation of singers find their true voice.

 At Trinity Wall Street, the New Amsterdam singers... presented an intrepid revival of ‘Golgatha,’ baritone Tyler Duncan impeccable in the role of Jesus.